Leadership and Innovation Courses: Fall 2025

 3 Credit Hour(s)

-This is the concluding integrative course of the leadership program.
+This is the concluding integrative course of the leadership and innovation program.
 There are three important components of this capstone experience.
 First is the finalization and testing of each student's personalized model for their on-going leadership.
 Secondly, peer evaluation and discussion of the thesis or research projects under the direction of the seminar leader takes place.
 Finally, students present their leadership portfolio reflecting on their development and growth as a leader of change.
 The course helps individuals develop a renewed sense of self and learn how to foster the development of self-confidence and leadership competence.
 Individuals assess their core values and finalize a strategic personal leadership plan including a vision and mission statement, to be included in their leadership portfolio.
 The course helps participants focus attention on their personal creative potential, as well as that of their colleauges and organization.
 Students gain an appreciation for and understanding of different strategies and tools that help foster creative and leadership potential in others.
-Teaching methods include student presentation and simulations.
+Teaching methods include student presentations and simulations.
 Students will be exposed to the concepts of leadership development, personal growth, leading with soul, managing stress, self-management, and working effectively with others in organizational and personal change.
 Prerequisite: Majors only.
 (GR)

 LEAD 597: Independent Study in Executive Leadership Studies